Yale-EEB354/finalproject/README.md

 If I did these analyses again, I would include way more bacteria with an outgroup in eukaryota or archaea.
 I would also couple another characteristic of my bacteria to these proteins.

+*** I did another analysis in which I added lots more taxa to my lon protease phylogeny, including a total of 25 tips and 48 total edges.
+This helped resolve some of the discrepancies in my phylogeny, although there were still some random E. coli lineages still all over the place.
+I'm including some of the extra files here.
+In the future I intend to do further analyses to test the variance between genuses within a phylogeny to see how adding taxa will affect my results.
+I expect that they will further support the same conclusions that chaperones and proteases have similar evolution rates.

 ## References

 https://www.biorxiv.org/content/10.1101/2020.06.08.140319v2